openedx/edx-toggles/scripts/README.rst

 Configuration file for report generator script:

-The script can also take a yaml file as configuration.
+The script can also take a yaml file as configuration, though flags will overwrite things in configuration.

 Valid keys in configuration file:
     - env: list the envs you want included in report